Ghosts I–IV: Influence

 "02 Ghosts I" has been featured in the 2012 documentary film Kony 2012.
 Portions of the album were used as the soundtrack to the 2014 documentary film Citizenfour.
 The 2018 documentary series The Fourth Estate features variations of songs from Ghosts I-IV, in addition to the series' opening sequence being scored by Reznor and Ross.

-"34 Ghosts IV" was sampled by music producer YoungKio for a beat subsequently used on the 2018 Lil Nas X song "Old Town Road," with Reznor's and Ross' writing credits.
+"34 Ghosts IV" was sampled by music producer YoungKio for a beat subsequently used on the 2018 Lil Nas X song "Old Town Road"—a track that both Reznor and Ross received credit for.
 It reached number one on the Billboard Hot 100 in April 2019, and stayed there for a record-breaking nineteen consecutive weeks.
 The song also earned both Reznor and Ross a Country Music Association Awards nomination for Musical Event of the Year.